ErcBunny/hugo-github-page/content/post/omnihex/index.md

 2. `mc_pos_control_params.c`: define parameters for manual roll and pitch rate control, which are used in `FlightTaskManualAltitude.hpp`.
 3. `MulticopterPositionControl.cpp/hpp`: call modified functions and pass correct arguments.

+### EKF2

+1. In `PublishAttitude`, an extra step of converting and publishing RPY is added.

 ## Motor-Propeller Model

 ### SITL